zold-io/blog.zold.io/_posts/2018/10/2018-10-31-response-time.md

 As you see, the majority of requests finish in less than 200 milliseconds.
 This is good enough for Zold network to function correctly.
 We will definitely aim for higher speed in the future, but for now these numbers are good enough.

+PS.
+You may check the speed of all visible nodes [here](http://www.zold.io/health.html).